brickadia-community/omegga/README.md

 Plugins are located in the `plugins` directory in an omegga config folder

 Plugins are most easily developed in Javascript at the moment using the Node VM Plugins and Node Plugins.
 You can use JSON RPC Plugins to write plugins in other languages.

+## Installing Plugins

+Usually you can run `git clone https://github.com/user/repo` inside your `plugins` folder (created when you run `omegga` for the first time):
+  * `cd plugins` to navigate to plugins folder
+  * Make sure to read the plugin's README file for after-install instructions

 ## Plugin Structure